Aabha1807/Smile-Please/README.md

 The notebook will display the processed images with predictions indicating whether the person in the image is smiling.

 ## Acknowledgments
-This project was inspired by the need for automated real-time facial expression recognition in various applications such as security systems and user experience enhancements.
+This project was inspired by the need for automated real-time facial expression recognition in various applications.